UniMath/agda-unimath/src/simplicial-type-theory/discrete-types.lagda.md

 is an [equivalence](foundation-core.equivalences.md) for all `x y : A`.
-A simplicially discrete type bears only trivial simplicial structure in the sense that its simplices act precisely as its identifications.
+A simplicially discrete type bears only trivial simplicial structure in the sense that its arrows act precisely as its identifications.
 In particular, simplicially discrete types are Rezk complete and Segal.

 ## Definitions